dylan-lang/opendylan/documentation/building-with-duim/source/callbacks.rst

 ``frame-selected-task``

    This method returns the task that is currently selected in the task list manager.
-This method is described in `See Determining and setting the selected task <callbacks.htm#98481>`_.
+This method is described in `Determining and setting the selected task <callbacks.htm#98481>`_.

 ``frame-selected-task-setter``

    This is a setter method for frame-selected-task, and is used to select or deselect item in the task list manager.
-This method is described in `See Determining and setting the selected task <callbacks.htm#98481>`_.
+This method is described in `Determining and setting the selected task <callbacks.htm#98481>`_.

 ``note-task-selection-change``

    Two methods are defined that deal with updating the GUI whenever a change is made to the task selection state.
-This method is described in `See Enabling and disabling buttons in the interface <callbacks.htm#42654>`_.
+This method is described in `Enabling and disabling buttons in the interface <callbacks.htm#42654>`_.

 ``refresh-task-frame``

    This method can be called to refresh the task frame at any time.
-This method is described in `See Refreshing the list of tasks <callbacks.htm#28478>`_.
+This method is described in `Refreshing the list of tasks <callbacks.htm#28478>`_.

 Each of these methods should be added to the file ``frame.dylan``.